lionzwarrior/learn-astro/src/posts/tune-your-snare-drum.md

 ---
-author: dwight-schrute
+author: michael-scott
 categories: ["studio tips"]
 date: 08/10/2021
 featured: false
-image: /images/studio.jpg
+image: ./images/drums.jpg
-title: Making a home studio
+title: Tune your snare drum
-slug: making-a-home-studio
+slug: tune-your-snare-drum
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.